AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 > Instructor Note: Lead the students through creating a new Android Studio project, and open the layout XML.

-Android Studio provides two ways of creating layouts: a design editor, and a text editor.
-The design editor is a drag and drop interface, whereas the text editor is purely writing code.
-Each has their advantages and disadvantages, so we will take a look at both.
+Android Studio provides two ways of creating layouts: a design editor and a text editor.
+The design editor is a drag and drop interface, whereas the text editor is purely for writing code.
+Each has their own advantages and disadvantages, so we will take a look at both.

 #### XML